10 Painless Ways To Save Money

 Sign Up for Customer Reward Programs

-Before you do this set up a couponing e-mail address.
-Then sign up for every rewards program you can find.
-This way you can get discounts everywhere you shop and not have to worry about spam getting mixed in with your real e-mails.
+Then, sign up for every rewards program you can find.
+This way, you can get discounts everywhere you shop without worrying about spam getting mixed in with your real e-mails.

 Invite Friends Over Instead of Going Out

-Instead of meeting friends at a restaurant do a pot luck dinner.
-Skip the movie and have game night at home.
+Instead of meeting friends at a restaurant, have a potluck dinner, and everyone brings their favorite dish.
+Skip going out to a movie and stream something at home.
+Even if you have to pay for it, it will be much cheaper than the theater.
 Light up the backyard fire pit and roast marshmallows.
 Get the kids together and head to the park for some exercise.
-This way you can also discover your frugal friends!
+Find some free activities that are fun for everyone without spending much money.

 Turn Off The Lights